 The Cirneco del Etna is a medium-sized hunting dog whose origin lies in Italy.
 This dog has been known to survive even in the harshest terrains, and they are full of endurance.

 They are defined by a slim body whose coat is close-fitting.
 The rear is made up of a slender tail that rules the back.
-The triangular-rounded ears are always erect and seem to pick up every sound that passes close by.
+The triangular-rounded ears are always erect and seem to pick up every sound close by.

 A fully grown Cirneco can weigh as much as 26 pounds.
 Therefore, it may be a good dog if you want a strong, independent, but slender-bodied dog.